 Artefacts from the Nicholson's own collection, excavated from the famous sites of Jericho, Tell Brak, Pella, Tell Al-Ajjul, Harappa, Ur, Nineveh and Nimrud form the cornerstone of this exhibition.

-Featured image (top of the page): Death Magic, on now at the Nicholson Museum.
+Featured image (top of the page): Death Magic.